 Lefkada is connected with the Greek mainland via a floating bridge as it is very close to the opposite shore.
-It is just 78 metres away from the west coast of central Greece and it is separated with the channel of Lefkada which is only 25 metres wide.
+It is just 78 metres away from the west coast of central Greece and it is separated from the channel of Lefkada which is only 25 metres wide.

-It is approx. 400 kilometres away from Athens and there are daily buses running from Athens and Thessaloniki to Lefkada.
+It is approx. 400 kilometres away from Athens and daily buses are running from Athens and Thessaloniki to Lefkada.
 The name of Lefkada probably derives from the word LEFKOS – which translated in Greek dialect means WHITE - and it is due to the white colour of the mountains on the south-west side.
 The population of the island is 22,652(2011), with the majority living in the town of Lefkada.

 Porto Katsiki Beach

-Porto Katsiki is located 45 kilometres southwest from Town, close to Athani village.
+Porto Katsiki is located 45 kilometres southwest of Town, close to Athani village.
 To access the beach you need to climb down quite a few stairs while overlooking the abrupt white cliffs.
 Even though there are sun loungers and umbrellas, as it is one of the main beach attractions, the idyllic landscape still takes your breath away.
 There are also a few snack bars to have a small lunch on the beach and enjoy swimming in the pristine waters until late in the afternoon.
 The beach is frequented by vessels as this is the best way to access it.

-Mylos beach is ideal for the water sports lovers as the wind blowing there makes the perfect conditions for kite-surfers.
+Mylos beach is ideal for water sports lovers as the wind blowing there makes the perfect conditions for kite-surfers.
 It is also ideal for nature lovers due to its unspoilt environment and the green cliffs.